 On the other hand, climbing shoes made of synthetic materials hardly ever stretch at all.
 So if you’re getting a pair of rock climbing shoes made of synthetic materials, make sure that it truly fits your feet right.

-Sticky climbing shoes enhances the friction between your shoes and rock surface, making rock climbing easier than when wearing normal athletic shoes.
-Hence, the soles, heels and rands of climbing shoes are made of sticky rubber.
-As these parts of the shoes come into contact with rock surfaces the most, stickiness in these places tend to wear off over time.
+Sticky climbing shoes enhance the friction between your shoes and rock surface, making rock climbing easier than when wearing normal athletic shoes.
+Hence, the soles, heels and brands of climbing shoes are made of sticky rubber.
+As these parts of the shoes come into contact with rock surfaces the most, stickiness in these places tends to wear off over time.